Nilpferd1009/CS2_gift_price_track_test/README.md

+# Student homework for deploy, do not change anything!!
 # 🎁 CS2 Gift Price Tracker

 Track and visualize historical prices of CS2 skins from Buff.163, with alerts and interactive charts.